newlandsvalley/purescript-midi-keyboard/README.md

      $ ./build.sh

 The code is built as midi-keyboard.js in the dist directory.
 Host dist/index.html on a web server and navigate to it to try it out.
 You need a MIDI keyboard or other device to use it and also a browser that supports web-midi.

+## halogen version

+The Halogen subdirectory contains an equivalent MIDI keyboard but one which uses Halogen rather than Pux.